| |

 Origins and Harvesting Methods

 Celtic sea salt is traditionally harvested in Brittany, France, using wooden tools to collect the grey salt from clay-lined salt ponds.
 Table salt is typically mined from salt deposits or evaporated from brine with little concern for mineral preservation.
+This is one of the reasons I prefer Celtic sea salt, they continue to use traditional collection methods.
+This protects you from unwanted chemicals and processing.

 Health Implications of Salt Choices

 The American Heart Association highlights high sodium intake as a risk factor for high blood pressure and heart disease.
 However, the type of salt consumed may play a role in health, as unrefined salts can offer a complex mineral profile instead of the high sodium content of table salt.
+Dr. David Brownstein in his book Salt Your Way to Health contends that high-quality unrefined sea salt is an important part of our diet that many are missing.
+While table salt poses health risks, unrefined sea salt has many health benefits.

 Salt in Cooking and Baking